 Figure~\ref{fig:mapsII} focuses on the Fe abundance, obtained through our 3T (and partly 2T) fitting approach described above.
-The absolute Fe abundance map, shown in the left panel, reveals a complex structure.
+The absolute Fe abundance map, shown in the left-hand panel, reveals a complex structure.
 Besides the rather large fluctuations seen in the surrounding ICM, we note the apparent presence of a secondary Fe peak $\sim$3~kpc East of the central (primary) X-ray peak.
 Last but not least, regions located directly under the NW cold front seem to exhibit systematically lower abundances (hereafter, the metal-poor arc).
-In order to better quantify the significance of these features, in the right panel we derive the spatial Fe abundance \textit{residuals} with respect to their corresponding value expected from the azimuthally-averaged radial profile.
+In order to better quantify the significance of these features, in the right-hand panel we derive the spatial Fe abundance \textit{residuals} with respect to their corresponding value expected from the azimuthally averaged radial profile.
 These residuals are expressed as

-where $\Delta\mathrm{Fe}$ is the statistical error on the measured Fe abundance and $\mathrm{Fe}_\mathrm{exp}(r_\mathrm{cell})$ is a functional form of the Fe radial profile (consisting of a central peak and a constant) fitted from our 3T Fe profile (Fig.~\ref{fig:profiles}, bottom left), taken at the radial position of the centre of the considered cell, $r_\mathrm{cell}$.
-Defined this way, absolute values higher than 1 translate into $>$1$\sigma$ deviation from the expected azimuthally-averaged profile.
+where $\Delta\mathrm{Fe}$ is the statistical error on the measured Fe abundance and $\mathrm{Fe}_\mathrm{exp}(r_\mathrm{cell})$ is a functional form of the Fe radial profile (consisting of a central peak and a constant) fitted from our 3T Fe profile (Fig.~\ref{fig:profiles}, bottom left-hand panel), taken at the radial position of the centre of the considered cell, $r_\mathrm{cell}$.
+Defined this way, absolute values higher than 1 translate into $>$1$\sigma$ deviation from the expected azimuthally averaged profile.
 Interestingly, it appears that the three features mentioned earlier (i.e. overall ICM fluctuations, central and secondary peaks, and the metal-poor arc) are all significant.
-This is particularly true for the metal-poor arc, with cells measured $>$3$\sigma$ under the azimuthally-averaged profile.
+This is particularly true for the metal-poor arc, with cells measured $>$3$\sigma$ under the azimuthally averaged profile.
 We note that spectra in these cells have been fitted with 3T, hence should \textit{not} be sensitive to the double Fe bias reported above.
 This latter feature is further discussed in Sect.~\ref{sec:discu_distribution}.